Napoleon's vow to blow up Kremlin in letter for sale

-PARIS A rare, greying letter from Napoleon Bonaparte vowing to "blow up the Kremlin" goes up for auction in Paris this weekend, providing an insight into the French Emperor's ill-fated Russian campaign.
+PARIS A rare, graying letter from Napoleon Bonaparte vowing to "blow up the Kremlin" goes up for auction in Paris this weekend, providing an insight into the French Emperor's ill-fated Russian campaign.

 Written in code and dated October 20, 1812, the spidery missive reads as a series of figures, signed hastily from "Nap".